kumaranilkoduri/Resume-AnilKumarKoduri/README.md

 * Implemented CI/CD pipelines using Jenkins & GitHub Actions for DevOps & MLOPs.
 * Coordinated with Developers across various teams to achieve code coverage with Sonarqube & Implemented SonarQube Quality gate thresholds to break the builds in case not achieving the required code coverage in microservices
 * Identifying vulnerability alerts with Whitesource, Dependabot and Aquasec for various 3rd party libraries and licenses and working with Developers to resolve them.
-* Containerized various microservices, prepared and packaged Umbrella Helm charts.
+* Containerized various microservices, prepared and packaged stable Umbrella Helm charts after running basic smoke tests and cypress test cases against Dev environment.
 * Created Development, Test, Staging infrastructure environments using using Terraform.
-* Running basic smoke tests and cypress test cases against Dev environment to package the stable Helm chart and push to staging environment
 * Supporting Developers, Test Automation & QAs in conducting the tests for features in product releases.
-* Right-sizing of the various microservices pods depending upon the performance testing
 * Setting up cloud logging and for custom metrics apart from traditional metrics
 * Creating internal documentation using GitHub Pages for entire product,
 * Working in Agile environment and preparing confluence pages for the product documentation.